 - Read gratitude quotes together and make a whole gratitude wall full of your favorites!
 This compassion quote is one of my favorites.

 - Do random acts of kindness for an entire weekend!
+Use these random act of kindness cards to get you started!

 - Write letters of gratitude to people who have blessed you but that you may not speak to regularly (old teachers, leaders, etc.).
+Either just use normal paper or write on the back of these thank you tags!

 - Read your favorite gratitude books.
 I love the little ones that have gratitude notes and quotes for the entire year!